Cvolton/miscbugfixes-geode/about.md

 Fixes several bugs in Geometry Dash.
 Doesn't affect gameplay at all.

 Fixed bugs:
-- Save And Play out of memory crash
+- Save and Play out of memory crash
 - Copy to Clipboard not working (Android only)
+- Saved Songs lag
+- Profiles showing old/broken usernames

 All bugfixes can be disabled in the mod settings.